PPC.co

 Transferring the ownership of a Google Ads account can be a hassle, especially for managers who have so much on their business plate.
 In addition, it can cause a nuisance both for the business owners and the clients as well.

 However, if the process is carried out efficiently, it can add value for your client.
+A well-managed transition helps protect client accounts, stabilize ad spend, and build long-term trust.
 And this is especially true if you get the job done right the first time of asking.

 In addition, this can lead to a stronger mutual relationship between your PPC agency and your clients.
 Keep reading as we elaborate: